Avalon A1246 vs Canaan AvalonMiner 1246

 The Avalon A1246 is quieter at 75 dB compared to the Canaan AvalonMiner 1246 at 0 dB.
 For home mining, lower noise levels make a significant difference in livability.

-Which is better for home mining, the Avalon A1246 or Canaan AvalonMiner 1246?
+For mining at home, should I pick the Avalon A1246 or the Canaan AvalonMiner 1246?

 The Avalon A1246 scores 36/100 on our Home Mining Score (vs 22/100 for the Canaan AvalonMiner 1246).
 This composite score factors in noise, power requirements, heat output, size, and setup ease — all critical for residential mining.